-- 3.1 CPD is one of the key components of CEA's regulatory framework to achieve higher professional standards of the real estate agency industry and aims to equip KEOs and salespersons with the ability to evolve with the changing industry landscape and enhances the professionalism of the practitioners within the industry.
-In developing CPD courses for professional competencies, course providers should take into consideration the following: - 3.1.1 Courses should be relevant and provide real value to salespersons to ensure that KEOs and salespersons have the skillsets and critical competencies to carry out their duties effectively. - 3.1.2 Every course should be customised to meet the specific needs of salespersons in their professional development.
-Course providers should not dilute the course content of professional competencies by bundling such contents with that of generic competencies subjects. - 3.1.3 The course objectives should be clearly defined and comprehensive to the target group of participants, with specific learning outcomes. - 3.1.4 Course providers should adopt a holistic approach and develop useful and comprehensive courses rather than putting out courses with narrow focus topics.
-As an illustration, instead of a course on mediation skills, course providers could customise a course that covers the whole process, starting from complaints management to mediation and arbitration in the context of the dispute resolution scheme, and include relevant case studies.
+- 3.1 CPD is one of the key components of CEA's regulatory framework to enable higher professional standards of the real estate agency industry and aims to equip KEOs and salespersons with the ability to evolve with the changing industry landscape and enhances the professionalism of the industry practitioners.
+In developing CPD courses for professional competencies, course providers should ensure the following: - (i) Courses should be relevant and provide real value to salespersons to ensure that KEOs and salespersons have the skillsets and critical competencies to carry out their duties effectively.